chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PS-Docs/State-of-PureScript-Documentation-2019.md

 It is well-known amongst the PureScript community that its documentation is lacking in some critical areas.
 As a result, @chexxor started the [PureScript documentation efforts in 2019](https://discourse.purescript.org/t/purescript-documentation-efforts-in-2019/524) Discourse thread to answer one question:
 > How can we improve the PureScript documentation in 2019?

-(Purpose) The following document tries to do two things:
+(Purpose) The following document tries to do three things:
 1. Explain why documentation is currently lacking
 2. Address specific audiences:
     - Core Contributors (Feedback): How should we support you in this context?